Ahmad-Faraj/academic-assignments/README.md

 # 🎓 Academic Assignment Solutions

-A slightly chaotic archive of my coursework and academic tasks spanning programming, mathematics, computer science, and software engineering.
+An archive of my coursework and academic tasks spanning programming, mathematics, computer science, and software engineering.

 ## Purpose